cbfacademy/fullstack-task-management-app/requirements/4-complete-task.md

 # Complete a task

-Implete the four components shown in the sequence diagram, in such a way that:
+Implement the four components shown in the sequence diagram, in such a way that:
 - an existing task is completed
 - a subsequent request to retrieve tasks returns a non-empty list of tasks, with the newly edited task marked as completed.